phlippieb/jakaranda-20/doc/spec.md

 ### Section 3: Score

-This section shows the wine's score on the criteria that are considered for the gild's version of the 20-point scoring system.
-As the user completes the tasting evaluation, some criteria will automatically set the corresponding criteria in this section.
+This section shows the wine's score along the criteria that are considered for the gild's version of the 20-point scoring system.
+As the user completes the tasting evaluation in the previous section, some criteria will automatically set the corresponding criteria in this section.
 Any criteria which haven't been evaluated yet will receive the default score.
 The user can manually set the score for each criteria or the overall score, and each item can be reset to the default.
 Once an item has been manually edited, it will not be automatically changed until it is reset to the default; for example, if a user has manually added 0.5 to the "nose open" score, and then modifies the "nose intensity" evaluation in the previous section, that latter update won't override the manual score.

 The scoring interface details below outline the elements of the scoring interface.

 The score criteria are grouped into categories (1-3).

 Within each category is the scoring criteria (i, ii, etc) from which the final score is computed.
 For each criterion, bullet points list all the allowed scores along with their quality descriptors; these are the messages that are displayed when a user assigns a specific score, to help users pick an appropriate score for each criterion.
-Criteria scores can be adjusted with +/- buttons and reset to the default.
+Some criteria are automatically set from the evaluation in the previous section; these mappings are noted in the bullet points.
+Criteria scores can be adjusted with +/- buttons and reset to the default (as per the evaluation in the previous section, if available, or to the default value for each score).

 Lastly, the final score (4) is computed by adding all the criteria scores together.
 The final score can be manually adjusted with +/- buttons or reset to the default (as computed from the score criteria).
 Bullet points indicate the allowed values for the final score, and the quality descriptors displayed for each final score.

 #### Scoring interface details

 1. Appearance / *Voorkoms*
+   1. Condition / *Toestand*
       - 3: Default
       - 2: Faulty / *Foutief*
+      - Automatically set from "appearance: clarity" -- if faulty, assign 2
 1. Nose / *Neus*
    1. Condition / *Toestand*
       - 1: Default
       - 0: Faulty / *Foutief*
+      - Automatically set from "nose: condition" -- if faulty, assign 0
    1. Open / *Oop*
       - 1: Default
       - 1.5: Very open / *Baie oop*
       - 2: Jumping out / *Sprint uit*
+      - Automatically set from "nose: intensity" -- 1.5 for "medium" to "medium+"; 2 for "heavy/full/pronounced"
    1. Aroma / *Aroma*
       - 1: Default
       - 1.5: Complex and/or good cultivar characteristics / *Kompleks en/of goeie kultivar kenmerke*